Code-Institute-Submissions/KJY93-Interactive-Frontend-Project-2/README.md

 3. User would like to know the temperature in Celsius / Fahrenheit Features to implement: To include a toggle button that allows user to toggle between different temperture units

-4. User would like to know the past 7 days temperature data in the location that they have searched for Features to implement: To include a plot showing the user the temperature trend for the past 7 days
+4. User would like to know the past historical temperature data in the location that they have searched for Features to implement: To include a plot showing the user the temperature trend for the past 3 days, 5 days and 7 days

 5. User would like to know the current time at the location that they have used to query for the weather data Features to implement: To include the local time of the location that they have used to query for the weather data